neurotrino/reservoir/loggers/README.md

 ## Logging by Paradigm

 ### Logging with Keras Callbacks
-It's possible to use [Keras' callbacks](https://www.tensorflow.org/api_docs/python/tf/keras/callbacks/Callback) for logging, much like we did in our TensorFlow 1.0 framework (with the added step of attaching them to a logger).
-Keras callbacks are easy to setup, but their granularity is pretty course, so their usage is limited.
-See `loggers\callbacks\` for further documentation.
+It's possible to use [Keras callbacks](https://www.tensorflow.org/api_docs/python/tf/keras/callbacks/Callback) for logging, much like we did in our TensorFlow 1.0 framework (with the added step of attaching them to a logger).
+These are easy to setup, but their granularity is pretty course, limiting their usage.
+See `\loggers\callbacks\` for further documentation.

 ### Logging with Methods